talkable/talkable-docs/source/optional/site_placements/post_purchase.rst

       // ...
       // },
       iframe: {
-        container: 'talkable-pp-container', // container element where to place the iframe
+        container: 'talkable-post-purchase', // container element where to place the iframe
         style: "display: none;" // this is just a standard inline CSS }
     };